Extended Reality: Factory has changed vision

 Wired introduces Giorgio Nepa and Extended Reality (XR).

-On the occasion of volume 100 of Wired Italia, a special on innovation has been realized, telling the 100 “things” of today that Wired would bring in the future: technologies, products, stories, companies, people that, today, are already showing us tomorrow and that represent the best that the world of our time can offer.
+On the occasion of volume 100 of Wired Italia, a special on innovation has been realized, telling the 100 “things” of today that Wired would bring in the future: technologies, products, stories, companies, and people that, today, are already showing us tomorrow and that represent the best that the world of our time can offer.
 Inside this special, talking about Industry 4.0 and Innovation, Alessio Foderi interviewed Giorgio Nepa, the CEO of Icona.

 What is Extended Reality (XR)